 4. Immigration Lawyer

 Immigration attorneys help individuals, families, and businesses navigate the complex U.S. immigration system.
-They assist with visa applications, green cards, citizenship (naturalization), asylum claims, deportation defense, and DACA renewals.
+They assist with visa applications, green cards, citizenship, asylum claims, deportation defense, and DACA renewals.
+Immigration law changes frequently — accuracy matters enormously.

-When to hire one: How to find an immigration lawyer near me is one of the most searched legal questions — and the answer is anytime you're dealing with a visa, green card, or residency issue.
+When to hire one: Anytime you're dealing with a visa, green card, residency, or citizenship issue.

 Planning Ahead